MatthAlex/fortran-project-template/README.md

     See a step-by-step guide on how to [migrate your project](./docs/MIGRATION.md).

-## Code Quality
+## Development Tools

-This template integrates several tools to maintain high code quality:

-### IDE Integration
+The template includes preconfigured development tools and settings for Modern Fortran development, with configurations for:

-- Real-time error detection and linting via the Modern Fortran extension and `fortls` language server
+- VS Code integration with Modern Fortran extension
-- Intelligent code completion and navigation
+- Language server features with `fortls`
-- Code formatting with `fprettify` for consistent style
+- Code formatting with `fprettify`

-### Automated Checks

-- Pre-commit hooks run tests and quality checks before git commit and push
 - Automated testing with `fpm test`
-- Compile-time checks with `fpm build` (debug/release modes)
+- Package management with `fpm`

-For detailed configuration and usage instructions, see [TOOLING.md](./docs/TOOLING.md).
+For detailed setup instructions and tool configurations, see [TOOLING.md](./docs/TOOLING.md).

+### Profiling

+For information on profiling, see [PROFILING.md](./docs/PROFILING.md).

 ## Documentation